 Rotary Tumbling: Coarse Grit Cycle

-Enough stones should be used to fill your barrel to about ¾ full.
-Less and the action can be too fast causing chips.
-Too full and the action is too slow, and will not accomplish much.
-The water level should just cover the stones.
-Also, for maximum tumbling results a filler is a good idea.
-A filler can be plastic pellets or small stones.
-It is best if you use stones that are of the same type and hardness of the larger stones you are tumbling as a harder filler can scratch softer stones.
+When filling your barrel(s) with rock to tumble, it is important to make sure you are filling it 2/3 - 3/4 full.
+Les than that the action can be too loose or fast, causing chips.
+Too full and the action will be too slow, and the rocks wont be able to move and will not be able to accomplish much rounding and smoothing out.
+Also, for maximum tumbling results using a filler is a good idea.
+A filler can be ceramic pellets or small stones.
+If using smaller stones as filler, it is best if you use stones that are of the same type and hardness of the larger stones you are tumbling as a harder filler can scratch softer stones.
 These filler rocks should be small, between ¼ and ½ inches.
 They help carry the grit, and rub it against the larger stones.
-We recommend 1/3rd to ½ of your batch be filler.
+We recommend 1/3 to 1/2 of your batch be filler.
 Your filler can be used over and over.
-Just keep adding more to keep your barrel ¾ full.
-We use 1 tbsp.* per pound of rock.
-(3lbs. tumbler = 3 tbsps of grit) More than that is not used up in your week of tumbling.
-When you are changing grits and cleaning your barrel, if you find a lot of grit you have added too much.
+Just keep adding more to keep your barrel ¾ full throughout the different cycles.

 The grit is 150-220 (medium) grit.